Close

 Step 5: Fee Payment

-Pay applicable visa fees using accepted payment methods.
+Pay the fee via SIMPONI, Mastercard, Visa, or JCB credit or debit cards.
 Fees vary by visa type and processing speed.
+Fees are non-refundable.
 Retain payment receipts for application tracking purposes.

 Step 6: Application Tracking

-Monitor your application status through official tracking systems.
-Processing times range from 3-7 business days for standard applications.
+Track your application status online through the official portal.
+Approval typically takes 3 to 5 business days, though processing times range from same-day approval to several weeks depending on visa category.
 Avoid common mistakes like incomplete documentation or incorrect fee payments.